kul-optec/alpaqa/doxygen/pages/Problem-formulations.md

 Some solvers can exploit information about the Hessian of the (augmented) Lagrangian of the problem.
 To use these solvers, some of the following functions are required, they should be added as member functions to your problem struct.
-  - @ref alpaqa::TypeErasedProblem::eval_jac_g "eval_jac_g": Jacobian matrix of the constraints
+  - @ref alpaqa::TypeErasedProblem::eval_constraints_jacobian "eval_constraints_jacobian": Jacobian matrix of the constraints
-  - @ref alpaqa::TypeErasedProblem::get_jac_g_sparsity "get_jac_g_sparsity": sparsity pattern of the Jacobian of the constraints
+  - @ref alpaqa::TypeErasedProblem::get_constraints_jacobian_sparsity "get_constraints_jacobian_sparsity": sparsity pattern of the Jacobian of the constraints
   - @ref alpaqa::TypeErasedProblem::eval_grad_gi "eval_grad_gi": gradient of a specific constraint
-  - @ref alpaqa::TypeErasedProblem::eval_hess_L_prod "eval_hess_L_prod": Hessian-vector product of the Lagrangian
+  - @ref alpaqa::TypeErasedProblem::eval_lagrangian_hessian_product "eval_lagrangian_hessian_product": Hessian-vector product of the Lagrangian
-  - @ref alpaqa::TypeErasedProblem::eval_hess_L "eval_hess_L": Hessian matrix of the Lagrangian
+  - @ref alpaqa::TypeErasedProblem::eval_lagrangian_hessian "eval_lagrangian_hessian": Hessian matrix of the Lagrangian
-  - @ref alpaqa::TypeErasedProblem::get_hess_L_sparsity "get_hess_L_sparsity": sparsity pattern of the Hessian of the Lagrangian
+  - @ref alpaqa::TypeErasedProblem::get_lagrangian_hessian_sparsity "get_lagrangian_hessian_sparsity": sparsity pattern of the Hessian of the Lagrangian
-  - @ref alpaqa::TypeErasedProblem::eval_hess_ψ_prod "eval_hess_ψ_prod": Hessian-vector product of the Hessian of the augmented Lagrangian
+  - @ref alpaqa::TypeErasedProblem::eval_augmented_lagrangian_hessian_product "eval_augmented_lagrangian_hessian_product": Hessian-vector product of the Hessian of the augmented Lagrangian
-  - @ref alpaqa::TypeErasedProblem::eval_hess_ψ "eval_hess_ψ": Hessian matrix of the augmented Lagrangian
+  - @ref alpaqa::TypeErasedProblem::eval_augmented_lagrangian_hessian "eval_augmented_lagrangian_hessian": Hessian matrix of the augmented Lagrangian
-  - @ref alpaqa::TypeErasedProblem::get_hess_ψ_sparsity "get_hess_ψ_sparsity": sparsity pattern of the Hessian of the augmented Lagrangian
+  - @ref alpaqa::TypeErasedProblem::get_augmented_lagrangian_hessian_sparsity "get_augmented_lagrangian_hessian_sparsity": sparsity pattern of the Hessian of the augmented Lagrangian

 Matrices can be stored in a dense format, in [compressed sparse column storage](https://www.eigen.tuxfamily.org/dox/group__TutorialSparse.html#TutorialSparseIntro)
 (CCS) format, or in sparse coordinate list format (COO).
 Solvers convert the